 History, virology, and overview

 Parechovirus was first described in the United States in 1956.
-Parechoviruses were originally known as echoviruses and thought to be a type of enterovirus.
-In the 1990s, molecular virology and genotyping advanced sufficiently to note some distinct differences between enteroviruses and the so-called echoviruses, and the latter were reclassified to the current term – parechovirus.
-They remain related to enteroviruses, within the family Picornaviridae (small RNA viruses).
+Originally known as echoviruses, parechoviruses were thought to be a type of enterovirus.
+In the 1990s, molecular virology and genotyping advanced sufficiently to note some distinct differences between enteroviruses and the so-called echoviruses, and the latter were reclassified to the current term—parechovirus.
+Parechoviruses remain related to enteroviruses within the family Picornaviridae (small RNA viruses).

-Human parechovirus (HPeV) causes a spectrum of disease from asymptomatic infection to severe, potentially life-threatening illness, predominantly in very young infants.
+Human parechovirus (HPeV) causes a spectrum of diseases, from asymptomatic infection to severe, potentially life-threatening illness, predominantly in very young infants.

 How is it transmitted?

-Transmission is by person to person via contact with respiratory secretions or faeces from an infected individual.
+Transmission is from person to person via contact with respiratory secretions or faeces from an infected individual.

-Viral shedding occurs from the pharynx at 3-4 weeks, and in the faeces at 5-6 weeks.
+Viral shedding occurs in the pharynx at 3-4 weeks and in the faeces at 5-6 weeks.

 What is the incubation period?